EDUCBA

 Amortization Schedule

-An amortization schedule helps one to know when they have to pay EMI against their loan and the EMI, they need to pay, how much interest they have to pay on their loan, and what is the principal outstanding of the loan.
-It is a very systematic and easy way to track the repayment of the loan.
+An amortization schedule helps one to know when they have to pay EMI against their loan and the EMI they need to pay, how much interest they have to pay on their loan, and what is the principal outstanding of the loan.
+It is a very systematic and easy way to track loan repayment.

-Amortization ends when the loan is matured, and the principal balance is zero.
-If the amount is not recovered from the borrower, then the interest accrued will be added to the outstanding amount, which leads to an increase in the principal of the loan, known as negative amortization.
+Amortization ends when the loan matures, and the principal balance is zero.
+Suppose the amount is not recovered from the borrower.
+In that case, the interest accrued will be added to the outstanding amount, which leads to an increase in the principal of the loan, known as negative Amortization.

 Recommended Articles